momentes/12-SQL-Challenge-Tracker/README.md

 The challenge is to build a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.

 # User Story
--AS A business owner
+- AS A business owner
--I WANT to be able to view and manage the departments, roles, and employees in my company -SO THAT I can organize and plan my business
+- I WANT to be able to view and manage the departments, roles, and employees in my company
+- SO THAT I can organize and plan my business

-## Acceptance Criteria
+# Acceptance Criteria

-GIVEN a command-line application that accepts user input
+- GIVEN a command-line application that accepts user input
 - WHEN I start the application
 - THEN I am presented with the following options: view all departments, view all roles, view all employees, add a department, add a role, add an employee, and update an employee role
 - WHEN I choose to view all departments